 Chaucer's pilgrims set out from London, that secular city, on a journey to Canterbury, the center of the Christian faith in England.
-The journey has its oddities (it is at least a three-day trip, but the pilgrims never seem to sleep) and the group of pilgrims is impossibly varied, containing a representative of every level of society, from the aristocratic Knight down to the blue-collar Miller.
+The journey, which also has the allegorical significance of man's journey toward heaven, has its oddities: it is at least a three-day trip, but the pilgrims never seem to sleep; the group of pilgrims is impossibly varied, containing a representative of every level of society, from the aristocratic Knight down to the blue-collar Miller.

 Around the fire, each pilgrim tells a story-the Canterbury Tales.
 For these stories, Chaucer uses common medieval literary forms: the estates satire, a stereotypical portrait of the vices of a particular social class; the romance, a long, serious tale, often historical, told by a serious and trustworthy narrator, usually concerning knights, kings, and other aristocratic personages; the fabliaux, a short story featuring low-class characters and obscene humor; the beast fable, like Aesop's fables, a moral tale starring talking animals; the exemplum, a brief moral tale, a preacher's illustration.
 Yet he uses each form with a wink and a nudge, parodying the conventions of each; the Tales are no more "real" than are the pilgrims, who (although on a religious journey) spend their time drinking, feasting, singing, and telling dirty jokes.
 The Knight's Tale, a long (and boring) romance between highborn characters, is immediately followed by the Miller's Tale, which reverses every single convention of the romance by putting lecherous and stupid characters at the center of the plot and which culminates, not in a chaste kiss, but in scatological humor.
 The Wife of Bath's tale, which (she assures us) will reveal what women really want, ends up describing what men really want (a wife who is perpetually young and beautiful and entirely submissive).